Post

 Solution:

-2. Accessing /admin returned 401 Unauthorized.
+2. I accessed /admin and got 401 Unauthorized.
 Access denied Admin panel inaccessible

 3. In Repeater, I changed the method to TRACE: